Surfytom/Swim2DPose/README.md

 # Swim2DPose

 This is a repository for a university group project.
-This project contains a pipeline that can take a set of input images/videos and output the same videos with pose estimation annoations on them.
+This project contains a pipeline that can take a set of input images/videos and output the same videos with pose estimation annotations on them.
 We provide 4 models/libraries integrated into the pipeline.
 We also provide details on how to add your own pose estimation models to the pipeline.

 ## Contents